 Amazon parrots, as you would expect, are native to the New World.
 Indeed, Christopher Columbus himself apparently gave the name “Amazon” to the green, short-winged parrots that he brought back to Europe after his first voyage here.

 There are 30 species of Amazon parrot, ranging from South America to Mexico and the Caribbean.
 Some species are so abundant that tropical farmers will sadly shoot them as they are seen as pests while others are on the brink of extinction.
 International trade in all parrot species has been banned to protect local populations, but most parrot species are bred successfully in captivity and several types of Amazons are available from breeders and pet stores in Canada.
 Prices generally range, depending on the species, from $800 to $1600 with a premium paid for the breeds that are considered to be better “talkers.”

-Amazon parrots are very good at talking and imitating sounds, talents rivaled only by the African Grey Parrot.
-There had been much debate whether parrots actually were communicating or simply mimicking their owners.
-Research has clearly shown they are very intelligent and will speak in context: one test subject, Alex, can, for starters, name over 40 objects, say how many objects are in a tray, identify seven different colours, and say whether two objects are the same or different.
-Studies put the intelligence of these feathered chatterboxes on the same level as three-year old humans, dolphins and monkeys.
+Amazon parrots are very good at talking and imitating sounds—talents rivaled only by the African Grey Parrot.
+There had been much debate about whether parrots actually were communicating or simply mimicking their owners.
+Research has clearly shown they are very intelligent and will speak in context.
+One test subject, Alex can name over 40 objects, say how many objects are in a tray, identify seven different colours, and say whether two objects are the same or different.
+Studies put the intelligence of these feathered chatterboxes on the same level as three-year-old humans, dolphins, and monkeys.